Intermediate Standard

 1. Update your package list.

-Run sudo apt update to refresh the available packages from your configured repositories.
+Use the following command to refresh the available packages from currently configured repositories:

-Check that both tools installed correctly by running node -v and npm -v.
-You should see version numbers printed for each command.
+Check that tools installed correctly by running the following commands.
+You should see version numbers printed for each.

 Your Node.js installation now works for running applications and installing dependencies.
 This method suits production environments where stability matters more than having the absolute latest version.